tangrams/tangram-docs/pages/shaders.md

 ## `shaders`

 The `shaders` element is an optional element in a _style_.
-It allows custom GPU code to be defined.
+It defines the start of a _shader block_, which allows the definition of custom GPU code.

 The `shaders` block has three optional elements.

 - `defines` - allows preprocessing switches to be set before shader compilation.
-- `uniforms` - a shortcut block for defining _uniforms_.
+- `uniforms` - a shortcut block for defining special shader variables called _uniforms_.
 - `blocks` - allows direct injection of shader code.

 ```yaml